 The best-known seawatching point on the south coast of Tenerife is the lighthouse on the headland at Punta de la Rasca.
 From here large numbers of Cory's Shearwater can be seen as well as smaller numbers of Barolo Shearwater, Bulwer's Petrel and European Storm Petrel and Madeiran Storm Petrel.

 To reach the lighthouse take the TF-21 motorway and turn off for Las Galletas on the first road after Los Christianos.
 3-4 km after passing the El Palm-Mar turning there is a rough track heading south towards the lighthouse, follow this and park at the gate.

-The remaining 2-3 km has to be walked but the open areas and scrub are good for Berthelot's Pipit and Stone-curlew, Southern Grey Shrike and Spectacled Warbler, and Plain Swift is common overhead.
-Also possible here are Barbary Partridge, Long-eared Owl, Lesser Short-toed Lark and Trumpeter Finch.
+The remaining 2-3 km has to be walked but the open areas and scrub are good for Berthelot's Pipit and Stone-curlew, Great Grey Shrike and Spectacled Warbler, and Plain Swift is common overhead.
+Also possible here are Barbary Partridge, Long-eared Owl, Mediterranean Short-toed Lark and Trumpeter Finch.